Thunnorfisc/CSD2183-Homework-2-Polygon-Simplification/README.md

 #### R-Tree — Spatial Index for Intersection Checks

 A dynamic R-tree indexes all polygon segments (edges) for efficient spatial queries.
-This is critical for the topology check — before each collapse, the new edges A->E and E->D must be tested against all nearby segments for intersection.
+This is critical for the topology check as before each collapse, the new edges A->E and E->D must be tested against all nearby segments for intersection.

 - **Build:** Inserts all segments from all rings — O(V log V).
 - **Insert/Remove:** O(log V) amortized per segment — the tree is updated incrementally after each collapse (3 segments removed, 2 inserted).